 So, remember those goals you identified, above?
 Say, for example, you’d like to pay for your wedding in cash?
 Well, break that down—what exactly do you need to throw your dream ceremony?
 Let’s say $750 for the rehearsal dinner, $400 for the officiant, another $3,000 for the honeymoon … and so on.

-Well, set up a category for each, and give them goals (the kind of goals that are programmed in YNAB, not the kind that strike your heartstrings).
+Well, set up a category for each, and give them targets.
 This way, you can see if you’re on track at a glance!
 Orange highlighting means that you need to put more dollars into those categories.
-Get paid, see orange-colored goals and budget, accordingly!
+Get paid, see orange-colored goals, and budget accordingly!
 This relieves decision fatigue (and it’s the antidote to forgetfulness).

 You can even fund your goals with a single-click—just click “Underfunded” underneath “Quick Budget” in the right-hand pane …